Day trip to Canterbury: How to spend a day in Kent’s medieval city

 Tour Guide leading Walking Tour around Canterbury.
 Kent, UK

+The walking tour lasts 90 minutes and costs £15 per person.
 The walking tour takes you into the cathedral precincts, the King’s School, and old monastery.
-However, the tour does not include admission to the Cathedral.
+However, it doesn’t include admission to the Cathedral.
+You can book your Canterbury Walking Tour here.

 Visit Canterbury Cathedral